Kitesurfing the Duckpond

 Local notes

-The nearest car parks are on Queen's Drive along the Exmouth seafront — a short walk or drive to the estuary side.
+From Exmouth town centre, take Queen's Drive along the seafront heading south-west.
+The Duckpond launch is on the estuary side of the sand spit, reached by walking across from the Queen's Drive car parks.
+The nearest car parks are on Queen's Drive — a short walk to the estuary side.
 East Devon District Council (EDDC) manage the car parks in Exmouth, with long-stay and overnight campervan options available at several sites.
 Check current charges and availability on the EDDC parking page.

 Join Dopes on Ropes